-CyberKnife, is one of the most advanced forms of radio-surgery.
+CyberKnife is one of the most advanced forms of radio-surgery.
 It is a painless, non-invasive treatment that delivers high doses of precisely targeted radiation to descry tumour or lesions within the body.
-It is a non-invasive treatment which does not involve surgery or making any incisions.
+It does not involve surgery or making any incisions.

-The difference between CyberKnife and radiation therapy; is that CyberKnife treatment does not require surgery, whereas radiation therapy is often performed on conjunction with surgery.
-CyberKnife treatment also reduced the amount of radiation therapy used, making theme scale a lot quicker and more efficient.
+The difference between CyberKnife and radiation therapy; is that CyberKnife treatment does not require surgery, whereas radiation therapy is often performed in conjunction with surgery.
+CyberKnife treatment also reduces the amount of radiation therapy used, making theme scale a lot quicker and more efficient.

 CyberKnife involves the use of a robotic arm, that has unparalleled flexibility, where the beams of radiation can be directed even at difficult to reach areas of the body.
-The beams are so precise, they focus only on the tumour and minimise dose to healthy surrounding tissue.
+The beams are so precise that they focus only on the tumour while minimising dose to healthy surrounding tissue.

 The treatment is typically performed on patients with inoperable tumours or surgically complex tumours, or used as an alternative to surgery.